 Making the most money and building brand recognition are often at odds.
 For example, occupying the first position in search results regardless of the return is great for building branding, but costs more in bidding.
 However, this can be a good strategy to achieve certain goals, and is usually most effective for short promotions.

-Customizing strategy to each metasearch engine
+Customising strategy to each metasearch engine

 Different metasearch channels have different results, influences, and behaviors involved.
 Using the same strategy across all channels would not be effective.
 Google alone has three different types of Hotel Ads which carry different types of followers.
 Google Local Universal, for example, displays a Hotel Price Ad as the result of somebody entering a search for your specific hotel name.